avk265/AINS/README.md

 a.
 Processor: Intel Core i3 or above (or AMD equivalent)
 b.
 RAM: Minimum 4 GB (Recommended: 8 GB for better performance)
 c.
 Storage: 512 MB of free space for software installation and database

+NOTE : all the programs are saved inside 'template' folder and all images,icons to be saved inside 'static' folder.